robinbb/blog/src/hugo/content/blog/questions-for-measuring-engagement.md

 This is my best effort to update the Q12 for the modern work environment.

-My suggested phrasings are entirely untested.
+While the Gallup Q12 are very well tested phrasings, my slightly altered suggested phrasings, above, are untested.